-This document describes how to implement Transmission Control Protocol (TCP) Bypass feature on Firepower Threat Defense (FTD) appliances via Firepower Management Center (FMC) using FlexConfig Policy.
+This document describes how to implement Transmission Control Protocol (TCP) State Bypass feature on Firepower Threat Defense (FTD) appliances via Firepower Management Center (FMC) using FlexConfig Policy in versions previous to 6.3.0.

 Cisco recommends that you have knowledge of these topics: